ColfaxResearch/layout-categories/README.md

 # layout-categories

-This respository contains the companion software for the paper "Categorical foundations of NVIDIA CuTe layouts", by Colfax Research.
+This respository contains the companion software for the paper "Categorical Foundations for CuTe Layouts", by Colfax Research.

 Project structure:
 ```